 Use a sharp pair of pruners to cut the brown, dying leaves back to the base of the plant.
 Pruning back brown, dying leaves, helps to stimulate the growth of new healthy green leaves to restore the appearance of the peace lily.

-Typically it is better to prune peace lilies back during active growth in the Spring and Summer as the plant is more resilient at this time, but if the leaves are turning brown, drooping and dying they can be cut back at anytime of year.
+Typically it is better to prune peace lilies back during active growth in the Spring and Summer as the plant is more resilient at this time, but if the leaves are turning brown, drooping, and dying they can be cut back at any time of year.

 Only use fertilizer in the Spring and Summer, whilst the peace lily is in active growth.

-(Read my article, how to revive a dying peace lily).
+(Read my article, how to Revive a dying peace lily).

-- Peace lily leaves turn brown due to drought, low humidity, temperature fluctuations and sun burn.
+- Peace lily leaves turn brown due to drought, low humidity, temperature fluctuations, and sunburn.
 Peace lily leaves scorch yellow and brown due to too much direct sunlight.
 Peace lily leaf tips turn brown because of dry soil and low humidity which saps moisture from the leaves and results in brown tips.

 - Peace lily leaves turn brown and yellow because of too much direct sunlight.
-Peace lilies are adapted to growing in the shade in their native environment and there leaves are very sensitive to the sun which causes them to scorch yellow and brown.
+Peace lilies are adapted to growing in the shade in their native environment and their leaves are very sensitive to the sun which causes them to scorch yellow and brown.

 - Peace lily leaves can turn brown with a drooping, dying appearance, due to sudden temperature fluctuations.
 Peace lilies prefer a temperature range of 68°F and 85°F with around 10°F cooler at night.
 If the temperature changes suddenly, the contrast in conditions can cause drooping, dying brown leaves.

 - Cut back any brown leaf tips with a sharp pair of pruners into a natural leaf shape to restore the appearance of the peace lily.
-Mist the leaves after trimming back the tips, to prevent them turning brown again.
+Mist the leaves after trimming back the tips, to prevent them from turning brown again.